lvfranek/quickpanel-vscode-extension/README.md

 1. Click the **⚡ Quickpanel** status bar item (bottom right)
 2. Or run the command: `Quickpanel: Open`
-3. Start adding your own shortcuts, notes, file templates or processes
+3. Start adding your own processes, file templates, notes or shortcuts

 ---